jh83/NTRIP-Server_ESP32-BaseStation/readme.md

 # Description

-NTRIP server running on Olimex ESP32-POE hardware along with a i2c connected ZED-F9P.
+NTRIP server running on Olimex ESP32-POE hardware along with a i2c connected ZED-F9P GNSS unit.

 The admin/configuration webpages are built with bootstrap to allow for scaling on mobile devices.